zopefoundation/Zope/inst/WinBuilders/README.txt

 Quick instructions:

 The buildout has been tested under Windows 2K and XP Pro SP2.
-It "almost works" on Win98SE (see bottom of file for discussion).

 Setup Environment